tulip-lab/open-data/Racism2019/README.md

 ## Notes

-Source-site terms, privacy constraints, and attribution requirements remain a non-blocking owner-confirmation item if this dataset is selected for future release-sensitive use.
+Source-site terms, privacy constraints, and attribution requirements remain a non-blocking curation follow-up if this dataset is selected for future release-sensitive use.

 ## Data dictionary